-The following is a list of those liabilities that are included in the General Fund model (outstanding amounts as of June 30, 2010):
+The following is a list of those liabilities that are included in the General Fund model (outstanding amounts as of June 30, 2012):

-- General Obligation Bonds supported by General Fund Tax Revenue \$4.7 billion - supported by General Funds - o Limited Obligation Bonds \$426.0 million - o Certificates of Participation- \$673.3 million, which includes - Chapter 1264 projects supported by the Clean Water, Natural Heritage and Parks and Recreation Trust Funds where funds flow through the General Fund - \$38.0 million - o Capital Leases, Installment Purchase Contracts and Equipment lease obligations determined pursuant to G.S.
-147-33.72H \$61.3 million - o Lease Revenue or Lease-Purchase Revenue Bonds \$215.0 million
+- General Obligation Bonds supported by General Fund Tax Revenue \$4.1 billion - Supported by General Funds - o Limited Obligation Bonds \$1,795.1 million - o Certificates of Participation- \$557.9 million - o Capital Leases, Installment Purchase Contracts and Equipment lease obligations determined pursuant to G.S.
+147-33.72H \$46.9 million - o Lease Revenue or Lease-Purchase Revenue Bonds \$30.9 million

-Liabilities not included in the General Fund model (outstanding amounts as of June 30, 2010):
+Liabilities not included in the General Fund model (outstanding amounts as of June 30, 2012):

-- Highway Construction General Obligation Debt supported by Highway Trust Fund -\$527.9 million - Special Indebtedness (collectively appropriation-supported obligations) - Certificates of Participation and Limited Obligation Bonds supported by non-General Funds including - Chapter 1264 projects supported by the Health and Wellness/Tobacco Trust Funds \$354.0 million (issued), \$23.0 (authorized but unissued) - Short Term Tax Anticipation Notes (not supported by General Tax Revenue) \$0 - Obligations of the University of North Carolina System or other Component Units \$9.6 billion

-Energy Performance Contract obligations where such obligations are guaranteed and approved pursuant to G.S.
-142-64 and not supported by separate appropriations - \$61.9 (issued)

-- Other Post Employment Benefits ("OPEB") - Employment Security advances from the US Treasury not anticipated to be paid from General Fund revenues.
+- Highway Construction General Obligation Debt supported by Highway Trust Fund \$408.1 million - Short Term Tax Anticipation Notes (not supported by General Tax Revenue) \$0 - Obligations of the University of North Carolina System or other Component Units \$8.2 billion - Energy Performance Contract obligations where such obligations are guaranteed and approved pursuant to G.S.
+142-64 and not supported by separate appropriations \$160.6 (issued) - Other Post Employment Benefits ("OPEB") - Employment Security advances from the US Treasury not anticipated to be paid from General Fund revenues.

-Note: Although these liabilities may not constitute tax-supported debt, they are obligations of the State of North Carolina or various component units, and the State's General Fund, although not legally obligated to, could be called upon to service these obligations if necessary.
+Note: Although these liabilities may not constitute tax-supported debt, some are obligations of the State of North Carolina or various component units, and the State's General Fund, although not legally obligated to, could be called upon to service these obligations if necessary.